raveltech/Prebid.js-internal/README.md

 [![Percentage of issues still open](http://isitmaintained.com/badge/open/prebid/Prebid.js.svg)](http://isitmaintained.com/project/prebid/Prebid.js "Percentage of issues still open")
 [![Coverage Status](https://coveralls.io/repos/github/prebid/Prebid.js/badge.svg)](https://coveralls.io/github/prebid/Prebid.js)

+## RaveltechBidAdapter fork

+This repository is a private fork of https://github.com/prebid/Prebid.js with an extra adapter added: `raveltechBidAdapter`, which is a slight modification of the `appnexusBidAdapter`.
+The test/build/run should work as expected.

 # Prebid.js

 > A free and open source library for publishers to quickly implement header bidding.